DCMZ88/internship/Week 6/README.md

 **Another challenge faced was picking the models.**

 - Some of the models that I was initially planning on using were too large for the GPU (A40) to handle\
+  i.e Parameters were too large ( Qwen2.5-7B-VL ) which resulted in using the smaller version ( Qwen2.5-3B-VL )
 e.g DeepSeek-R1-VL, Microsoft Phi-3.5-Vision

 - Other models were not compatible with the current system i.e Python version out of date ( Qwen-2.5-VL ) or Requires log in which IDK how to solve ( Meta's LLama-3.2 )